solidusio/solidus_dev_support/README.md

 This will provide the following tasks:

+- `extension:test_app`, which generates a dummy app for your extension
 - `extension:specs` (default), which runs the specs for your extension

-- `extension:test_app`, which generates a dummy app for your extension
+It also allows you to run `rake` to, respectively, generate a test app and run all tests.

 ## Development